silviapapalini/silviapapalini.github.io/content/publication/avoidance_leiden/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- De Kleine, R.A.
+- De Kleine, R
-- Hutschemaekers, M.
+- Hutschemaekers, M
-- Hendriks, G.J.
+- Hendriks, G
-- Kampman, M.
+- Kampman, M
-- Papalini, S.
+- Papalini, S
 - Van Minnen, A
-- Vervliet, B.
+- Vervliet, B

 date: "2022-12-31"
 # #doi: "https://doi.org/10.1016/j.brat.2021.103868"